 - Tree root intrusion

-As a sewer lateral ages, it becomes more vulnerable to breakage.
+As a sewer lateral ages, it becomes more vulnerable to fracture.
 The average lifetime of a private sewer lateral depends on the material used to construct the pipe.
-Clay pipes are the most common, but the old-style hub and spigot joints fail, causing the pipeline to break.
-Today, cast iron is a common sewer lateral material, and should be expected to last about 30-50 years.
-Another material, high-density polyethylene (HDPE), is now widely used in the industry, as it offers durability, low cost, faster repair, and 100+ years of useful life.
+Clay pipes are the most common, but they have a limited lifespan: the old hub and spigot joints can fail, causing the pipeline to break.
+Today, cast iron is a more common sewer lateral material and typically has a lifespan of about 30-50 years.
+Another material, high-density polyethylene (HDPE), is now widely used in the industry, due to its durability, affordability, easier repair, and 100+ years of service life.

-Common problems caused by a broken private sewer lateral include:
+Common problems caused by a broken private sewer lateral:

 - Sewer backups

-- Contamination of your soil and local creeks from leakage
+- Contamination of soil and local watersheds from sewage leakage

-- Excess wastewater being polluting local bodies of water
+- Excess wastewater polluting local bodies of water

 - Raw sewage overflow caused by water intrusion and root growth